-SECURITY AND MAINTENANCE OF CAMPUS PROPERTY
+SECURITY AND MAINTENANCE OF CAMPUS PROPERTY:

 Facilities Staff are assigned set buildings by CSUPD to service in which access is granted on their employee ID Badges which connects to monitors managed by CSUPD dispatch.
 Campus facilities are secured by the CSUPD.
 All requests for building access must be sent to CSUPD by their respective Department Manager before entry can be granted.
 Temporary non-Campus contractors require limited accesses to the location in which they are serving only at the request of the Department Head approving services.
 Regular patrols of each building, including residence halls are done around the clock by CSUPD in addition to 24/7 video monitoring by our dispatchers.
+All campus buildings are on card access only during business hours.
+A badge must be used to navigate the campus grounds.